How to Get Your Book Translated

 After hiring, you will be expected to fund at least the first project milestone.
 This money will be held in an escrow service–it will not be released to the freelancer until you give the go-ahead.
 This allows you to use Upwork with peace of mind that you won’t be scammed.

 Once your freelancer has been hired and the project is active, communication is key.
 It’s important to find the right balance of checking in with a freelancer and giving them space to work.
 You should try and respond promptly to any questions you receive.

 Overall, finding a freelance translator is likely to require a lot more work on your behalf, in terms of research and communication.
-However, this can be offset by the cost saving you may be able to achieve in comparison to a translation company.
+However, this can be offset by the cost-saving you may achieve in comparison to a translation company.

 Finding a good freelance translator can also be advantageous in the long run.
 If you develop a good, direct working relationship with a translator, it sets you up for a long-term partnership.
 This can be more rewarding than dealing with a company or agency, who may not be able to guarantee you the same translator for each project.

 At this point in the process, you have a translated version of one of your books.
 Epic stuff.

 However, the work isn’t quite done.

 Even when writing in English, you are aware of the importance of proofing your work for common linguistic errors that can be overlooked at the time of writing.
 This is just as important, if not more so when dealing with a foreign language version of your work.
 Many of the translation service companies listed above include proofing and editing in the cost of their service.
 If so, great.
 One less thing to worry about.